My brain was wandering yesterday, and an odd thought occurred to me,

 so I came to inquire among the many wise heads on Orchid.
 This

 might be an incredibly foolish question especially since I have

 I can see some potential problems, but again never having worked w/

 a laser I just don’t know.

-have much success.
-Seems the intense heat in such a small area
+can the laser effectively deliver enough heat in a very small area

 Or like torch-firing could a laser work from underneath heating the

 metal enough to fuse the glass powders on the other side.

 Those are some of the issues that occurred to me on this subject,